node-red/node-red.github.io/docs/embedding.md

 title: Embedding into an existing app
 ---

-*This is new and subject to tweaking as we play with it more*

 It is possible to embed Node-RED into a larger application.
 A typical scenario would be where you use Node-RED to generate flows of data that you want to display on a web dashboard - all from the same application.